denizeu/Analysis/notebooks/1-sequence-stats.md

     return lengths
 end
 ```

-This function returns the sequence lengths of each DNA sequence within the dataset from NCBI.
+This function returns the sequence lengths of each DNA sequence within a dataset.
-It creates an array in which the lengths can be stored.
+It creates an *array* in which the lengths can be stored.

-To clean up the data and separate them into header and sequences, the `parse_fasta()` function is called.
+- To clean up the data and separate them into header and sequences, the `parse_fasta()` function is called.
-This is important because it allows the two to be separated, and for further functions to be worked on the sequences independent of headers.
+- This is important because it allows the two to be separated, and for further functions to be worked on the sequences independent of headers.
-I next initiated a for loop that goes through the data stored at position 2 by using `[2]`.
+- I next initiated a `for` loop that goes through the data stored at position 2 by using `[2]`.
-This position represents the sequence data and assures that the length function is being called onto the sequences and not the header information.
+- This position represents the sequence data and assures that the length function is being called onto the sequences and not the header information.
-The length of each position within the data is pushed into the lengths array and then returned.
+- The length of each position within the data is pushed into the lengths array and then returned.
-This is important because the length of sequences can be compared for differences or used within various functions to determine important changes between genomes.
+- This is important because the length of sequences can be compared for differences or used within various functions to determine important changes between genomes.

 ### Sequence Length Function on my Data
 When I ran this function for my refined data set I got a very large output: